-- There are no much eateries in the island, especially if you are doing the tour.
-It’s best to bring power bars and enough hydration before your island trip commence.
+- There are no many eateries on the island, especially if you are doing the tour.
+It’s best to bring power bars and enough hydration before your island trip commences.

-- Mode of payment is mostly cash.
-Although some resorts accept credit card, a 5% charge is added to the amount you’re paying if you opt to swipe.
-There are few ATMs in the island, make sure to bring enough cash.
+- The mode of payment is mostly cash.
+Although some resorts accept credit cards, a 5% charge is added to the amount you’re paying if you opt to swipe.
+There are few ATMs on the island, make sure to bring enough cash.

 WHERE TO STAY IN SIQUIJOR

-You can find several accommodations in the island for less than P1000 a night, with some going as low as Php300 per night.
+You can find several accommodations on the island for less than P1000 a night, with some going as low as Php300 per night.
 See some of the affordable options provided below: